 Niseko has a lot of regional attention, and there is a local (and somewhat international) effort to make Niseko a premier destination in Japan.
 One significant sign of that, is that Japan’s shinkansen system is being extended deeper into Hokkaido (it currently ends at the city of Hakodate, the southern boundary of the island), and will soon connect Niseko to Sapporo, which could bring a lot more visitors, and by extension, justify more of year-round commitment to Niseko from business and the local community.

 It could also be that the pandemic of 2020 had a short-term effect on Niseko that will correct as time goes on.
 There were real travel restrictions in Japan in 2020 and 2021, both domestically and certainly with regard to visitors to Niseko from other countries.
 If Niseko relies on tourism (and it does), that could have contributed to financial troubles and instability for Niseko businesses, and for the people that might have been employed by both those types of businesses.
 If there were no customers, and no work, local people would have to move to other places to try to make a living.
 Time will tell if that trend reverses.

 We make referrals for Niskeo real estate services.

-While there are more jobs and services in nearby Sapporo, we get many requests from clients for help with renting an Niseko apartment or houses for sale in Niseko.
+While there are more jobs and services in nearby Sapporo, we frequently get requests from our clients for help with renting a Niseko apartment or houses for sale in Niseko.
 For help with real estate, contact us and we can make personalized introductions to real estate agents in Niseko that speak English and other languages.

 We work for you, not the real estate companies.